 Kabourek joined the growing ranks of cancer survivors who are confronting second, new malignancies—not a recurrence or spread of their original disease.
 Sometimes, as with Kabourek, the new cancer is an aftereffect of powerful radiation or chemotherapy treatments.
 Other times, genetic or familial risks play a role.
 And sometimes, lifestyle—diet or exposure to toxins—is to blame.
 The numbers are surging: An astonishing one in six people with a new cancer diagnosis had previously been diagnosed with a different cancer.
 “If you lump together all second cancers, it’s a very common diagnosis,” says Marie Wood, MD, professor of medicine at the University of Vermont College of Medicine.
 Only initial breast, prostate, and lung cancers affect more people.

-Second cancers entered the breakfast-table consciousness of millions last June, when Good Morning America anchor Robin Roberts, a breast cancer survivor, revealed that she now has a form of bone marrow cancer called myelodysplastic syndrome (MDS).
+Second cancers entered the breakfast-table consciousness of millions a few years ago, when Good Morning America anchor Robin Roberts, a breast cancer survivor, revealed that she had a form of bone marrow cancer called myelodysplastic syndrome (MDS).
 As with about one in five MDS patients, previous chemotherapy and/or radiation likely caused Roberts’s new life-threatening condition (she’d received both types of cancer treatment five years earlier).
-Roberts is currently recovering after receiving a bone marrow transplant from her sister.

-In September, Kathy Bates revealed she had completed breast cancer treatment, nine years after first being treated for ovarian cancer.
-And Sharon Osbourne, a colon cancer survivor, announced last fall that after testing positive for a breast cancer gene, she had undergone prophylactic mastectomy to avoid developing a new cancer.
+Not long after, Kathy Bates revealed she had completed breast cancer treatment, nine years after first being treated for ovarian cancer.
+And Sharon Osbourne, a colon cancer survivor, announced that after testing positive for a breast cancer gene, she had undergone prophylactic mastectomy to avoid developing a new cancer.

 Second cancers may be an unavoidable risk of lifesaving cancer treatment.
 But there are ways for people to minimize that risk.
 Here’s what doctors should be telling their cancer patients … and what all of us should know about the new front in the war against cancer.